swaptacular/swpt_accounts/protocol.rst

 initiated
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-   fields in the received `PreparedTransfer`_ message MUST be stored in the `RT record`_, and the the status of the record MUST be set to "prepared".
+   fields in the received `PreparedTransfer`_ message MUST be stored in the `RT record`_, and the status of the record MUST be set to "prepared".

 prepared
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``